AstrobioMike/AstrobioMike.github.io/genomics/de_novo_assembly.md

 cd genomics_de_novo_working_dir
 ```

-And this block of code will get you the intermediate and end-result files if you'd like to look through them, or pull from them to run any steps in the middle (~500 MB):
+And this second block of code will get you the a directory called `genomics_de_novo_downloaded_results`.
+This holds the intermediate and end-result files if you'd like to look through them, or pull from them to run any steps in the middle.
+But keep in mind if you will need to modify the code below to point to specific locations of things.
+This one's ~500 MB:

 ```
 cd ~